Skip to content

 import { faStroopwafel as fassFaStroopwafel } from '@fortawesome/sharp-solid-svg-icons/faStroopwafel'

-import { faStroopwafel as fasrFaStroopwafel } from '@fortawesome/sharp-regular-svg-icons/faStroopwafel'
+import { faStroopwafel as fadrFaStroopwafel } from '@fortawesome/duotone-regular-svg-icons/faStroopwafel'

 import { faStroopwafel as fasdsFaStroopwafel } from '@fortawesome/sharp-duotone-solid-svg-icons/faStroopwafel'